 Seabridge Gold acquired a 100 percent stake in the KSM Project in 2000 and took it through the Environmental Assessment (EA) process.
 In 2018, Seabridge Gold transferred all interests in the KSM Project to KSM Mining ULC, subsidiary of Seabridge Gold INC.

-For the past eight years, Seabridge Gold has worked to gain trust from community members near the KSM Project.
-We believe it is important that aboriginal and non-aboriginal people living in the project area are engaged and understand KSM and what it means for British Columbia’s northwest.
+For the past ten years, Seabridge Gold has worked to gain trust from community members near the KSM Project.
+We believe it is important that indigenous and non-indigenous people living in the project area are engaged and understand KSM and what it means for British Columbia’s northwest.

 Seabridge opened a local office in Smithers in 2011, and we make it a priority to spend time in nearby communities speaking to the people who live here.

-Over the past eight years, Seabridge has given more than 220 community workshops and meetings, conducted 16 site tours and hosted 28 public forums.
+Over the past ten years, Seabridge has given more than 220 community workshops and meetings, conducted 16 site tours and hosted 28 public forums.